 Habitability Law

-Florida law requires that landlords provide their tenants with a habitable home.
+Florida law requires that landlords provide their tenants with a habitable home to rent.
 That is, a home that abides by the state’s safety, health, and building codes.
 Habitability laws specifically requires a landlord to ensure the following:

 - Sanitation facilities, including toilets, sinks, bathtubs and showers are working as they should be.